lmns-solutions/arduino-interactive-lessons/arduino/serial-print.md

 These two functions print data to the serial port as human-readable ASCII text (the `println` version simply inserts a carriage return `\r` followed by a newline character `\n`).
 To send data without converting it to ASCII text, you need to use [`Serial.write()`](https://www.arduino.cc/reference/en/language/functions/communication/serial/write).

-In later lessons, we'll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see [L1: Intro to Serial](../communication/serial-intro.md) and [these ITP examples](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/)).
+In later lessons, we'll see how to use serial communication for more than just debugging purposes but to actually bidirectionally communicate with the computer (see {% include tlink.html id='communication-serial-intro' text='L1: Intro to Serial' %} and [these ITP examples](https://itp.nyu.edu/physcomp/labs/labs-serial-communication/)).
 For our introductory lessons, however, we'll just use it to print out information about how our program is performing.

 {: .warning }
 > Once you turn on serial (via `Serial.begin()`), you can **no longer use** digital Pins 0 or 1 for I/O because these pins are used for serial communication (digital pin 0 is RX and pin 1 is TX).
 See [Arduino documentation](https://www.arduino.cc/en/reference/serial).
 >
-> This is why many of our "starter" examples use **Pin 3** rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we'll get to in the [next lesson](led-fade.md)).
+> This is why many of our "starter" examples use **Pin 3** rather than Pins 0 or 1 (Pin 3 also has the added benefit of being configurable for analog output, which we'll get to in the {% include tlink.html id='arduino-led-fade' text='next lesson' %}).

 ### Build a simple "Hello World!"
 Serial.print program